YPares/gaast/README.md

   subexpressions will share the same identifier, which allows caching.
 Aside from this, the API should be pretty concise, and thanks to the genericity of Rust operators, the need for explicit casts should be limited.
-- For now, cloned subexpressions should ONLY be reused as subexpressions of the SAME final expression, they should NOT be used in different expressions that will end up being specialized and evaluated separately.
-This is because, for now, the `GaExpr` and `SpecializedGaExpr` types simply share memory (so there is aliasing).
 - Grade sets and basis blades are represented by dynamically-sized bitvectors (to be agnostic of vector space dimension), which are of course much slower than stack-allocated bitfields like `u64`.
 However, this bitvector